-Completing the Form: On each form, fill out the institution of higher education (IHE or institution) name, the date of the report, the appropriate guarter the report covers (September 30, December 31, March 31, June 30), the total amount of funds awarded by the Department (including reserve funds if awarded), and check the box if the report is a "final report."
+Completing the Form: On each form, fill out the institution of higher education (IHE or institution) name, the date of the report, the appropriate quarter the report covers (September 30, December 31, March 31, June 30), the total amount of funds awarded by the Department (including reserve funds if awarded), and check the box if the report is a "final report."
 In the chart, an institution must specify the amount of expended CARES Act funds for each funding category: Sections 18004(a)(1) Institutional Portion, 18004(a)(2), and 18004(a)(3), if applicable.
 Section 18004(a)(2) funds includes CFDAs 84.425J (Historically Black Colleges and Universities (HBCUs)), 84.425K (Tribally Controlled Colleges and Universities (TCCUs)), 84.425L (Minority Serving Institutions (MSIs)), 84.425M (Strengthening Institutions Program (SIP)); Section 18004(a)(3) funds are for CFDA 84.425N (Fund for the Improvement of Postsecondary Education (FIPSE) Formula Grant).
 Each category is deliberately broad and may not capture specific grant program requirements.
-Explanatory footnotes help clarify certain reporting categories.
-While some items in the chart are blocked out, please note that the blocking of such items is consistent with Department guidance and FAQs and is not definitive.
-Provide brief explanatory notes for how funds were expended, including the title and brief description of each project or activity in which funds were expended.
-Do not include personally identifiable information (PII).
-Calculate the amount of the Section 18004(a)(1) Institutional Portion (referred to as "(a)(1) institutional" in the chart), Section 18004(a)(2) (referred to as "(a)(2)" in the chart), and Section 18004(a)(3) (referred to as "(a)(3)" in the chart) funds in the "Quarterly Expenditures for each Program" row, and the grand total of all three in the "Total of Quarterly Expenditures" row.
-Round expenditures to the nearest dollar.
+Explanatory footnotes help clarify certain

-4 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
+&lt;sup>4 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
 Please note that costs for Section 18004(a)(1) Institutional Portion funds may only be used "to cover any costs associated with significant changes to the delivery of instruction due to the coronavirus, so long as such costs do not include payment to contractors for the provision of pre-enrollment recruitment activities; endowments; or capital outlays associated with facilities related to athletics, sectarian instruction, or religious worship."

-5 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
+&lt;sup>5 Please post additional documentation as appropriate and briefly explain in the "Explanatory Notes" section.
 Please note that costs for Sections 18004(a)(2) and (a)(3) funds may only be used "to defray expenses, including lost revenue, reimbursement for expenses already incurred, technology costs associated with a transition to distance education, faculty and staff trainings, payroll incurred by institutions of higher education and for grants to students for any component of the student's cost of attendance (as defined under section 472 of the HEA), including food, housing, course materials, technology, health care, and child care."